 5. Life of an Architect

 Hosted by BOKA Powell architect Bob Borson, Life of an Architect is a great podcast for architects and non-architects alike.
 In addition to tackling general industry issues, it offers an intimate look into what it's like to work as an architect.
 With the help of various guests, Bob Borson, along with his sidekick, architect Andrew Hawkins explain exactly what architects do for a living.

 Hosted by American Institute of Architects fellow Michael Riscica, the Young Architect Podcast specifically serves an audience of people who are struggling to enter or establish themselves within the architecture industry.
 Featuring a discussion with a new young architect on every episode, it can help with issues that include succeeding in architecture school, furthering career development, and passing the architect registration exam.

 No matter where your particular personal or professional interests happen to lie, podcasts are a great way to find inspiration or learn something new.
 No matter where you happen to be in your architecture career, there is something to gain from these podcasts.
-Even if you just want a peek into the science and art of architecture, you should give a listen to these six podcasts in 2021.
+Even if you just want a peek into the science and art of architecture, you should give a listen to these six podcasts.